segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 Use [track](https://segment.com/docs/sources/website/analytics.js/#track) to track events and user behaviour in your app.
 This will send the event to MoEngage with the associated properties.
 Tracking events is essential and will help you create segments for engaging users.

 ### Reset
-If your website supports the ability for a user to logout and login with a new identity, then you’ll need to call [reset](https://segment.com/docs/sources/website/analytics.js/#reset-logout) method in `analytics.js`.
+If your website supports the ability for a user to logout and login with a new identity, then you'll need to call [reset](https://segment.com/docs/sources/website/analytics.js/#reset-logout) method in `analytics.js`.

 ### Optional
 There are some further optional features you can read about here: